 Dona Carter has not only composed original music, but is also the author of a novella City Fables Real or Imagined.
 It's no wonder that one of the main characters is a female musician.
 Now available at:

-It warms my heart when my students tell me how I helped them reach their goals.Bill Carter has been a huge help to me during my summer performances in Bryant Park.
-Here we are by the piano.
+It warms my heart when my students tell me how I helped them reach their musical goals with the piano.

 About Dona Carter